CacoFFF/NewNet-for-UT99/README-source.txt

 This package includes NewNet's source code.

-These guidelines have been written with the assumption that you know how to compile new mods for UT.
+These instructions have been written with the assumption that you know how to compile new mods for UT.
 Any referenced file not within this package can be found in the server package (NewNetv0.9-server).